Spider-Man 2: Casting

 When Tobey Maguire signed on to portray Spider-Man in 2000, he was given a three-film contract.
-After filming Seabiscuit in late 2002, a pre-existing back condition that Maguire suffered from was bothering him.
+After filming Seabiscuit (2003) in late 2002, a pre-existing back condition that Maguire suffered from was bothering him.
 Raimi heard that Maguire could be paralyzed if there was an injury in his back.
 Jake Gyllenhaal was cast to replace Maguire; the two actors so resemble each other that "a source close to Maguire" reportedly said that, had Gyllenhaal taken over the role, "A year from now?
 The public wouldn't know the difference".
 Maguire's girlfriend's father Ronald Meyer—head of Universal Studios—helped Maguire regain the role, with a salary of $17 million.
 Maguire underwent tests to make sure if his back was fit for filming.
-Gyllenhaal would later say in a 2019 interview that he was one of several actors considered to replace Maguire.
-Raimi stated that prior to filming he was concerned that Maguire and Dunst weren't going to have the same chemistry, as they had since broken up.
+Gyllenhaal would eventually play Quentin Beck / Mysterio in the Marvel Cinematic Universe (MCU) film Spider-Man: Far From Home (2019) and said in an interview around that time that he was one of several actors considered to replace Maguire.
+Raimi stated that before filming he was concerned that Maguire and Dunst weren't going to have the same chemistry, as they had since broken up.

-Several actors were considered for the part of Doctor Octopus, including Ed Harris, Chris Cooper, David Duchovny, and Christopher Walken; Molina was cast as Octavius in February 2003 and underwent physical training for the role.
+Elizabeth Banks was announced to reprise her role as Betty Brant in January 2003.
+Several actors were considered for the part of Doctor Octopus, including Ed Harris, Chris Cooper (who went on to play as Norman Osborn in the 2014 film The Amazing Spider-Man 2), and Christopher Walken; Alfred Molina was cast as Otto Octavius in February 2003 and underwent physical training for the role.
+Molina initially signed a three-picture deal where it said that they have the right to renew the option.
 The reaction to his casting was mixed.
-Raimi had been impressed by his performance in Frida and also felt that his large physical size was true to the comic book character.
+Raimi had been impressed by his performance in Frida (2002) and also felt that his large physical size was true to the comic book character.
 Molina only briefly discussed the role and was not aware that he was a strong contender.
 He was a big fan of Marvel Comics and was excited to get the part.
 Although he was not familiar with Doc Ock, Molina found one element of the comics that he wanted to maintain, the character's cruel, sardonic sense of humor.
+Molina signed a three-film option with a contract that stated the producers could choose to renew it if they decided to bring him back, with producer Avi Arad assuring him that nobody really dies in the Marvel Universe when Molina told him and his fellow producers he assumed the option was null and void upon filming his character's death scene.